 School-age children (ages 6–12) are using more engaging, more dopamine-rich content than toddlers.
 They are playing competitive games, watching algorithm-driven video feeds, and navigating social dynamics online.
 The emotional investment is deeper, the dopamine response is stronger, and the transition difficulty is often greater — not less — than what a three-year-old experiences when a cartoon turns off.

-If your 8-year-old or 10-year-old still melts down when screen time ends, that is within the range of normal.
+If your 8-year-old or 10-year-old still has tantrums after screen time, that is within the range of normal.
 It means the transition system needs improvement, not that your child has a problem.

 When the frequency matters